On the congruences of Eisenstein series with polynomial indexes: Acknowledgement

 \section{Acknowledgement}

-The authors thank Professor Julian Rosen for his detailed explanation of an equlity in his paper.

-Su Hu is supported by the National Natural Science Foundation of China (Grant No. 11501212).
-Min-Soo Kim is supported by the Kyungnam University Foundation Grant, 2018.
-Min Sha is supported by the Macquarie University Research Fellowship.
+The authors thank Julian Rosen for his detailed explanation of an equality in his paper.
+Su Hu is supported by the Natural Science Foundation of Guangdong Province, China (No. 2020A1515010170).
+Min-Soo Kim is supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2019R1F1A1062499).
+Min Sha was partly supported by a Macquarie University Research Fellowship.